plone/plone.app.mosaic/docs/getting-started.rst

         ...  _screenshots/mosaic-editor-layout-selector.png
         ...  css=.plone-modal

 The selected layout can then be used as it is, or make it fully custom.
+How to achieve this will be described later on.

 Let's select the basic layout: